markfarrell/markfarrell.github.io/_posts/2017-01-05-strongly-regular-grassmann-graphs.md

 date:   2017-01-05
 ---

-In this post, my goal is to determine the parameters of the Grassmann graphs that are strongly regular.
+I would like to determine the parameters of the Grassmann graphs that are strongly regular.
 To this end, my primary goal is to verify that:

 * For all natural numbers $$n \geq 4$$ and prime powers $$q$$, the Grassmann graph $$J_q(n,2)$$ is an $$\operatorname{SRG}\left ( {n \brack 2}_{q}, q {2 \brack 1}_{q}  {n - 2 \brack 1}_{q} , \left ( q {n - 2 \brack 1}_{q} - 1 \right ) + q^{2}, \left ( {2 \brack 1}_{q} \right )^{2} \right)$$.